coleifer/huey/docs/api.rst

     :param int cache_mb: megabytes of memory to allow for sqlite page-cache.
     :param bool fsync: use durable writes.
 Slower but more resilient to corruption in the event of sudden power loss.
 Defaults to false.
+    :param bool wal: use Write-Ahead Log mode.
+Defaults to false.

     SqliteHuey fully supports task priorities.